angular/angular-seed/README.md

 We have two kinds of dependencies in this project: tools and Angular framework code.
 The tools help us manage and test the application.

-* We get the tools we depend upon via `npm`, the [Node package manager][npm].
+* We get the tools we depend upon and the Angular code via `npm`, the [Node package manager][npm].
-* We get the Angular code via `bower`, a [client-side code package manager][bower].
 * In order to run the end-to-end tests, you will also need to have the [Java Development Kit (JDK)][jdk] installed on your machine.
 Check out the section on [end-to-end testing](#e2e-testing) for more info.

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+We have preconfigured `npm` to automatically copy the downloaded Angular files to `app/lib` so we can simply do:

 ```
 npm install
 ```

-Behind the scenes this will also call `bower install`.
-After that, you should find out that you have two new folders in your project.
+Behind the scenes this will also call `npm run copy-libs`, which copies the AngularJS files and other front end dependencies.
+After that, you should find out that you have two new directories in your project.

 * `node_modules` - contains the npm packages for the tools we need
-* `app/bower_components` - contains the Angular framework files
+* `app/lib` - contains the Angular framework files and other front end dependencies

-*Note that the `bower_components` folder would normally be installed in the root folder but `angular-seed` changes this location through the `.bowerrc` file.
-Putting it in the `app` folder makes it easier to serve the files by a web server.*
+*Note copying the Angular files from `node_modules` to `app/lib` makes it easier to serve the files by a web server.*

 ### Run the Application